 4b.
 Breath ketones: This method is more affordable as it does not require expensive test strips.
 Devices like the Ketonix breath ketone meter provide a reusable and accurate method for testing.

 Once you have a good handle on what it feels like to be in ketosis and which variables affect your level of ketosis (sleep, stress, exercise etc.), you may find yourself needing to test ketones less frequently.
-Conversely, if you are using the keto diet for cancer treatment, diabetes management, obesity management or fasting protocols, you may still need to test regularly.
+Conversely, if you are using the keto diet for cancer, epilepsy, diabetes, obesity or fasting protocols, you may still need to test regularly.

 For more information on how to track ketones with Heads Up Health, check out this video: